How do you explain to your daughter how to vet sources?

 Franklin Delano Roosevelt.
-He was rich, and rather pompous and arrogant.
-His ailment, thought to be polio at the time, but now believed to be Guillain-Barre syndrome, humbled him, and made him a champion for those less well off.
+He was rich and rather pompous and arrogant.
+His ailment thought to be polio at the time, but now believed to be Guillain-Barre syndrome, humbled him, and made him a champion for those less well off.
 And he had a great partner in Eleanor, with whom he seemed to have achieved an understanding regarding his infidelity.

-He was imperfect, the Japanese interment being chief among his failures.
+He was imperfect, the Japanese internment being chief among his failures.
 But he initiated a lot of useful programs, some of which are around today, such as Social Security and the Federal Deposit Insurance Corporation.

 I do, though, have affection for Chester A. Arthur, a product of the spoils system who became a reformer for civil service.